Public Input

 Comments received during a public comment period on a proposed management action play an important role in the Commission’s fisheries management process.
 All comments, whether they are individually submitted or as part of a larger, coordinated stakeholder response, are considered equally by a species management board when it determines final management action.
 When staff compiles all comments received, they use a categorization process to help the board effectively and efficiently navigate submitted public comment, whether it is 50 or 300,000 comments.
 Three or more comments that have the same language or state support for an organization’s comments are considered form letters.
 However, if the commenter provides additional comments/rationale related to a potential management action beyond the organization’s or letter’s comments, then it is considered an individual comment.

-All those interested in the management of American lobster are encouraged to provide input either by participating in public hearings, which may be conducted via webinar, or providing written comment.
-Public comment will be accepted until 11:59 PM (EDT) on April 8 and should be sent to:
+All those interested in the management of Atlantic cobia are encouraged to provide input either by participating in public hearings, which may be conducted in-person or via webinar, or providing written comment.
+Public comment will be accepted until 11:59 PM (EST) on July 8, 2024 and should be sent to:

 1050 N. Highland Street